 Does the Glendale Public Library offer Technical Assistance?
 The library is not able to provide technical assistance to users and cannot guarantee that you will be able to make a wireless connection.
 The Library assumes no responsibility for the safety of equipment or for laptop configurations, security, or data files resulting from connection to the Library's network.

-Will my Macintosh work with the wireless network?
+Will my Apple device work with the wireless network?
 Yes, as long as it supports 802.11a or 802.11b/g wireless.